nganhkhoa/graphite/README.md

 export LIBRARY_PATH=~/GRAPHITE/include:$LIBRARY_PATH
 ```

 Not usable with tools requires setting in shell (pyenv, nvm, ...).
 This could be solve by adding those in a config file and source it.
+WORK IS TO BE DONE.

 ```bash
 # ~/.bashrc